 7. Developing New Innovative Services

 We are always looking for new and innovative ways to provide support to our foster carers and young people.
-As such, we have recently developed a brand new Education Service which aims to ensure the very best educational outcomes for our children and young people.
+As such, we have developed a range of innovative services, including our own Education and Health Service – both of which are focused on achieving great outcomes for children and young people.

 8. Supporting Our Care Leavers

-Our TACT Connect members have access to number of services and benefits, such as an online members only Connect Hub, regular meetups, access to free resources, educational support, financial support and a number of different workshops.
+Our TACT Connect members have access to number of benefits, such as an online members-only Hub, regular meetups, access to free resources, educational support, financial support and a number of different workshops.
 There are further employment opportunities for our members who can become TACT Connect Advisors, working alongside the team to influence Connect’s growth and development.
-With this scheme we offer all young people and adults post 16 years old somewhere to connect for all things from fun to support, or simply for a chat.
+It’s a two-way street, a healthy cycle of interdependence if you like.
+We help members, members help each other, members provide feedback, we improve the scheme, and so it goes on!

 9. Wide UK Coverage